 Section 3.05.
 Deferral of Stock Unit Awards.
-Each Employee whom the Committee has selected to be eligible to defer a Stock Unit Award pursuant to this Article 3 may make an election to defer such Stock Unit Award which may be made to him or her for such Year.
+Each Employee whom the Committee has selected to be eligible to defer a Stock Unit Award pursuant to this Article 3 may make an election to defer a portion of such Stock Unit Award which may be made to him or her for such Year, as specified by the Committee.
 Such Employee's election for such Year shall be made prior to the beginning of the Year with respect to which the Stock Unit Award is granted (and as otherwise permitted under Treasury Regulation Section 1.409A-2(a)) by filing a deferral election form with the Company.
 Such deferral election form shall include the Employee's written election as to time and form of distribution of such deferred amounts in accordance with Article 8.
-An Employee also may make an election to defer a previously granted Stock Unit Award by filing a deferral election form with the Company on or before the date that is at least 12-months prior to the Vesting Date for the applicable Stock Unit Award and subject to a minimum deferral period of five (5) years (and as otherwise permitted under Treasury Regulation Section 1.409A-2(b), as applicable).
+The Committee may determine to allow an Employee to make an election to defer a previously granted Stock Unit Award by filing a deferral election form with the Company on or before the date that is at least 12-months prior to the Vesting Date for the applicable Stock Unit Award and subject to a minimum deferral period of five (5) years (and as otherwise permitted under Treasury Regulation Section 1.409A-2(a) or Treasury Regulation Section 1.409A-2(b), as applicable).
 Such deferral election form shall include the Employee's written election as to time (subject to the five (5) year minimum deferral requirement) and form of distribution of such deferred amounts in accordance with Article 8.
-A Stock Unit Deferral and form of distribution of such deferred amounts in accordance with Article 8.
-A Stock Unit Deferral election form shall include the Employee's written election as to time (subject to the five (5) year minimum deferral requirement) and form of distribution of such deferred amounts in accordance with Article 8.
 A Stock Unit Deferral Account shall be established for each Employee making such an election and Units in respect of such deferred amounts shall be credited to such accounts as provided in Section 3.06 below.

 Section 3.06.
 Crediting of Cash and Stock Incentive Accounts.
-The amount of an Employee's deferred Cash Incentive Payment for any Year shall be credited to such Employee's Cash Incentive Account as of the last day of the month in which the non-deferred portion of the Cash Incentive Payment was made, and each Employee may, in a manner compliant with Treasury Regulation Section 1.409A-1(o), elect one or more investment options selected by the Company, in its sole discretion, for the purpose of crediting or debiting additional amounts to such deferred amount (each such investment option, an "Eligible Investment Option"); provided, however, if such Employee elects to invest his or her deferred Cash Incentive Payment for any Year in Units, or fails to make a timely investment election (as prescribed by the Committee) with respect to such deferred Cash Incentive Payment, the portion of the Employee's deferred Cash

-Incentive Payment so invested in Units or with respect to which a timely investment election was not made shall instead be converted to Units and credited to such Employee's Post-2014 Stock Incentive Account as of the last business day of the month in which the Cash Incentive Payment was made.
-The amount of an Employee's Matching Incentive Contributions for any Year shall be converted to Units and credited to such Employee's Post-2014 Stock Employee's Post-2014 Stock Incentive Account as of the last business day of the month in which the non-deferred portion of the applicable Cash Incentive Payment was made.
-The amount of an Employee's Stock Unit Deferrals for any Year shall be converted to Units and credited to such Employee's Stock Unit Deferral Account as of the Vesting Date for the applicable Stock Units.
+The amount of an Employee's deferred Cash Incentive Payment for any Year shall be credited to such Employee's Cash Incentive Account as of the last day of the month in which the non-deferred portion of the Cash Incentive Payment was made, and each Employee may, in a manner compliant with Treasury Regulation Section 1.409A-1(o), elect one or more investment options selected by the Company, in its sole discretion, for the purpose of crediting or debiting additional amounts to such deferred amount (each such investment option, an "Eligible Investment Option"); provided, however, if such Employee elects to invest his or her deferred Cash Incentive Payment for any Year in Units, or fails to make a timely investment election (as prescribed by the Committee) with respect to such deferred Cash Incentive Payment, the portion of the Employee's deferred Cash Incentive Payment so invested in Units or with respect to which a timely investment election was not made shall instead be converted to Units and credited to such Employee's Post-2014 Stock Incentive Account as of the last business day of the month in which the Cash Incentive Payment was made.
+The amount of an Employee's Matching Incentive Account as of the last business day of the last business day of the month in which the non-deferred portion of the applicable Cash Incentive Payment was made.
+The amount of an Employee's Stock Unit Deferral to Units and credited to such Employee's Stock Unit Deferral Account as of the Vesting Date for the applicable Stock Units.